 Sensory processing difficulties are symptoms and related behaviours that happen when someone has trouble taking in information from their senses and responding appropriately to it.

 This can be information related to sight, hearing, touch, smell and taste.
 It can also be information related to internal sensations in the body, like pain and movement sensations.

 Some children with sensory processing difficulties might behave in unusual ways or ways that aren’t typical for their age.
 Others might avoid particular activities.

 Most children have trouble with sensory information sometimes.
 But when these reactions happen frequently, or for long periods of time, they can interfere with social interaction, learning, behaviour or development.

 Children with sensory processing difficulties might be:

-- oversensitive (hypersensitive) – that is, they take in too much sensory information
+- oversensitive (hypersensitive), which means they take in too much sensory information

-- undersensitive (hyposensitive) – that is, they take in too little sensory information.
+- undersensitive (hyposensitive), which means they take in too little sensory information.